jaiyashvictus/jaiyashvictus/README.md

 - 👋 Hi, I’m @jaiyashvictus
-- 👀 I’m interested in .Ios App Dvlopment.
+- 👀 I’m interested in .Ios App Development.
 - 🌱 I’m currently learning .How to code properly..
 - 💞️ I’m looking to collaborate on App Development (Specially ios app devlopment)...
 - 📫 YOu can Reach out to me on jaiyashvictus@gmail.com..